4001 Budget and Financial Manager

 5. Coordinates changes to the proposed fee schedules, identifies and tracks carry-forward commitments, tracks academic reserve commitments, and identifies and communicates budget reallocations.

-6. Coordinates major equipment funding plans, assures sustainable funding plans for endowed chairs and professorships, coordinates start-ups of new programs, and documents funding plans for job postings.
+6. Assures sustainable funding plans for endowed chairs and professorships, coordinates start-ups of new programs, and documents funding plans for job postings.

-11. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and /or courses as required by the Provost.
+19. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and /or courses as required by the Provost but no less than at a level equal to continuing professional education required by the Missouri State Board of Accountancy.

-12. Contributes to the overall success of the Office of the Provost by performing all other essential duties and responsibilities as assigned, maintaining high levels of accuracy and maintaining a professional demeanor and appropriate levels of confidentiality.
+20. Contributes to the overall success of the Office of the Provost by performing all other essential duties and responsibilities as assigned, maintaining high levels of accuracy, and maintaining a professional demeanor and appropriate levels of confidentiality.

 SUPERVISION